wangshuaiszo/xyz_tile_server_collection/README.md

-# xyz_tile_server_collection
+# xyz tile servers collection for QGIS
-A selection of xyz tile services for QGIS and arcGIS mapping.
+A carefully selected set of stable xyz tile services for QGIS.